santagoy/san-tagoy-xyz/content/games/steel-typhoon-eon/ste-combat.md

 # General Thoughts

-- Each Armor can hold 5 different systems of different types all at once
+- Chassis models (under construction) each have different system slot limits.
-- Up to players to choose which system complements their frame
+- Up to players to choose which Systems complement their chassis.
 - Each frame is (2--4 meters tall)
 - Armors are battery-powered
 - Each frame is a unique chassis with different Special Abilities (_under construction_)